haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

+re-organizing command state management (see plan below)

+current task: `search` needs to be refactored

+also we need to split up `keySequence` into prefix and count and move the status bar stuff to a separate file??? (or something)

 NOTE: we're using a revised version of vscod-extension-tester (https://github.com/redhat-developer/vscode-extension-tester/pull/1084) after fixing a bug on MacOS ARM